dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

+<b>January 2023</b>: Our paper AdapterSoup: Weight Averaging to Improve Generalization of Pretrained Language Models was accepted to appear in EACL 2023 (findings)!
+This is the outcome of my 2nd internship with Allen AI, joint work with Jesse Dodge, Matt Peters and my advisor Alex Fraser.
+Camera-ready coming up soon!

 <b>October 2022</b>: Our paper [m<sup>4</sup> Adapter: Multilingual Multi-Domain Adaptation for Machine Translation with a Meta-Adapter](https://arxiv.org/abs/2210.11912) was accepted at EMNLP 2022 (findings)!

 <b>October 2022</b>: Check out our work on [Language-Family Adapters for Multilingual NMT](https://arxiv.org/pdf/2209.15236.pdf)!